 Frequently asked questions

-• In the case of federal student loans, interest accrues daily.
-However, when performing the math to determine how much interest you will ultimately pay, student loan interest is calculated monthly, multiplying your daily interest by the number of days in your monthly billing cycle.
+• Interest accrues daily on federal student loans.
+However, when doing the math to determine how much interest you will ultimately pay, student loan interest is calculated monthly, multiplying your daily interest by the number of days in your monthly billing cycle.

 • Yes, you may deduct from your taxable income the lesser of $2,500 or the amount of interest you paid during a calendar year.
-However, the deduction is gradually decreased and phased out entirely based on your modified adjusted gross income.
-Interest is deductible for those whose MAGI is $85,000 or less for single filers and $175,000 or less for those who file jointly.
+However, the deduction is gradually decreased and phased out entirely based on your modified adjusted gross income (MAGI).
+Interest is deductible for those whose MAGI is less than $90,000 or less than $185,000 for those who file jointly.